spacemanspiff2007/HABApp/_doc/getting_started.rst

             # This will create an event if the item is 10 secs constant
             watcher = self.my_item.watch_change(10)

-            # use .EVENT to always listen to the correct event
+            # this will automatically listen to the correct event
+            watcher.listen_event(self.item_constant)

+            # To listen to multiple ItemNoChangeEvent/ItemNoUpdateEvents use
-            self.listen_event(self.my_item, self.item_constant, watcher.EVENT)
+            # self.listen_event(self.my_item, self.item_constant, watcher.EVENT)

         def item_constant(self, event: ItemNoChangeEvent):
             print(f'{event}')